-6 Ways to Visualize Projects Better with Visual Project Management Tools
+6 Visual Project Management Tools to Visualize Projects Better

 One of the greatest and most important challenges of project management is communicating clearly with your team about both the details and the big picture of your project.
 After all, it’s unlikely people will work on the right things in the right order if they don’t understand how each task– and its timely completion– contributes to the success of the project.
 One of the best ways to communicate with your team is via visual project management.

 Visual project management is exactly what it sounds like: utilizing tools to help everyone involved visualize the status and needs of the project.

 Not all visual project strategies are made equal, however, and they aren’t one-size-fits-all solutions to every one of your project management needs.
 According to the Project Management Institute, “Visual project management offers up information delivered in such a way that anyone can consume it at a time, place, and manner that is convenient to them.”

 It’s important to use tools and a format that will actually be useful to your team, so let’s take a look at some of the options.

 The Kanban Method is a visual system for organizing workflows.
 It helps prevent bottlenecks, encourages incremental improvements, and balances demands against available capacity.

 A Kanban board works by dividing a project up into phases and assigning each of these phases to a column on the board.
 Then the board is populated by creating task “cards”, one card for each task.
 The cards should include just enough information to help everyone stay organized- perhaps a task name, due date, and person to whom it’s assigned.